Gagan-Vasanth/Simple-ATM/README.md

-# Java_ATM
+Java_ATM

-ATM machine code with Database connectivity
+A simple ATM software that is designed in Java with MySQL as backend.